 How can I invest my IRA?

-- You can invest in our traditional Savings Account
+- You can invest in a traditional Savings Account

 - Or you can invest in one of our Certificates of Deposit